-The decrease in selling, general and administrative expenses was primarily due to a net decrease of \$1.5 million in stock-based compensation expense, partially offset by increased compensation expenses related to personnel additions in late 2021 and early in 2022 to support the U.S. commercial launch.
-Refer to Note 9 for detailed information about stock-based compensation.
+The increase in selling, general and administrative expenses was primarily from a \$0.7 million increase in non-cash stock-based compensation expense, a \$0.3 million in increased legal costs partially offset by a \$0.2 million decrease in insurance costs and a \$0.1 million decrease in franchise taxes.
+Refer to Note 9 to our consolidated financial statements for detailed information about stock-based compensation.